divagueame/sexy-stimulus/content/blog/curiosity.md

 Interesting!
-Since the values for element and schema were undefined, they took the default values which are defined in the constructor.
+Since the values for element and schema were undefined(remember we did ``Application.start()``), they took the default values which are defined in the constructor.
 Not too surprising when you think about it, we'll use the whole HTML document to be root element of our application instance and we'll use the default schema.
 I have a clue of what the schema might be but let's have a quick look to get a general idea of what is happening.
 The default schema looks like this: